 15 Mysterious Facts About Agatha Christie

-With over two billion copies of her books in print, British novelist Agatha Christie (1890-1976) has kept countless readers up into the early morning hours.
+With over 2 billion copies of her books in print, British novelist Agatha Christie (1890-1976) has kept countless readers up into the early morning hours.
 Occasionally, the mystery surrounding her personal life—including a high-profile disappearance in the 1920s—has rivaled the best of her fiction.
-On what would have been her 126th birthday, let's take a look at some of the verifiable details of the famed crime writer’s life and times.
+Let's take a look at some of the verifiable details of the famed crime writer’s life and times.

 1. HER MOTHER DIDN’T WANT HER TO LEARN TO READ.